Sören Karlsson

 Sören Karlsson (born 23 October 1946) is a former international motorcycle speedway rider from Sweden.
 He earned 29 caps for the Sweden national speedway team.

 Speedway career

 Karlsson won a bronze medal at the Speedway World Team Cup in the 1975 Speedway World Team Cup.

-He rode in the top tier of British Speedway from 1973 to 1978, riding for various clubs.
+Karlsson rode in the top tier of British Speedway from 1973 to 1978, riding for various clubs.
 He rode for Coventry Bees, Sheffield Tigers and Swindon Robins.